A heads up that I will be giving a talk via Zoom at 7.30 p.m. on 10 May 2022 about the Lusitania sinking of 7 May 1915.

 William Sykes of Healey Street, Batley was working in the boiler house, which was demolished.
 According to reports at the time, concussed and dyed yellow by the fumes, he escaped too.
 However, this was not the whole story, and it did not end happily.
 Subsequent reports indicated he also sustained injuries to his legs and eyes.
 His health deteriorated and he died in July 1915.
-Coincidentally, his daughter Lizzie, working in the nearby Robert Bruce-owned mill, suffered a compound fracture of her right arm.
+Coincidentally, his daughter Elizabeth, working in the nearby Robert Bruce-owned mill, suffered a compound fracture of her right arm.

 The blast killed nine men outright.
 Another died in Dewsbury hospital later that day.
 The men were as follows.

 Percy Ashton, born on 26 October 1892 was the son of Willie and Elizabeth Ashton (née Barker) of Tidswell Street, Heckmondwike.
 He was a joiner working on construction of the new buildings.
 A popular member of Dewsbury AFC, he was buried in Heckmondwike cemetery.